lalugue/mock-tfn-validator-generator/README.md

-# tfn-validator-generator
+# TFN Generator and Validator

 A web-based tool for generating and validating Australian Tax File Numbers (TFN).
-Adapted from and inspired by Steve Swinsburg's [TFN Validator](https://github.com/steveswinsburg/tfn-validator), `tfn-validator-generator` extends the linked project with features such as a TFN generator, an implementation in a modern framework (React/Next.js), unit tests, types (TypeScript), and more.
+Adapted from and inspired by Steve Swinsburg's [TFN Validator](https://github.com/steveswinsburg/tfn-validator), the `TFN Generator and Validator` extends the project with several features such as a TFN generator, an implementation in a modern framework (React/Next.js), unit tests, types (TypeScript), and more.

 # User guide